Black Lace: Pre-Black Lace (1969–1973)

-Black Lace (1976–1981)
+Black Lace (1973–1981)

 Ian Howarth was replaced by Colin Routh during late spring 1976 and after turning professional, the band toured the majority of the UK, managed by Keith Mills, commencing their first summer season at the Skegness Central Pier Bier.

 The following year their summer season would take them to Butlins in Filey, North Yorkshire and Skegness, Lincolnshire.
 An EP was recorded and produced by comedian Freddie 'Parrot face' Davies at his studio, which was to be sold at their shows.
 The group were voted Yorkshire Band of the Year by BBC Radio Leeds, and best clubland group playing at the Winter Gardens, Blackpool.

 In 1979, Black Lace recorded their first single, "Mary Ann", for ATV Music; a recording contract followed with EMI.
 As the song required a more 'throaty' vocal, it was decided that Alan Barton would be lead singer on the band's recordings, with Steve Scholey on backing vocals, but that Scholey would remain as lead singer for live performances.
-The song won BBC Television's A Song For Europe and the band went on to represent the UK at the 1979 Eurovision Song Contest held in Israel, where they finished seventh.
+The song won BBC Television's A Song For Europe and the band went on to represent the United Kingdom at the Eurovision Song Contest 1979 held in Israel, where they finished seventh.
 Other television appearances around this time included Nationwide, Multi-Coloured Swap Shop, Top of the Pops and Juke Box Jury.
 "Mary Ann" reached No. 42 on the UK Singles Chart.

 The band's follow-up single, "So Long Suzy Baby", failed to chart in the UK (as EMI could not decide on which track should be used, and delayed the planned release date), but achieved success in Europe.
 Black Lace found success with live performances and TV shows, notably the Sopot International Song Festival in Poland, the Golden Orpheus festival in Bulgaria, and on TV in East Germany, West Germany and Spain.

 The band toured Denmark in 1980, supporting Suzi Quatro and working with Tommy Seebach, a Danish entertainer.
 Black Lace and Seebach recorded "Hey Hey Jock McRay" for the Danish singles market, but an intended 1980 tour of Poland was called off because of political unrest in the country.